 Our experiments confirm the theoretical predictions, demonstrating that the proposed method achieves robust stability across a wide range of step sizes, consistent with theoretical bounds.

 \textbf{Generalization Performance.} As shown in Figure~\ref{fig:test_accuracy}, the choice of the discretization step size $\eta$ in Algorithm \ref{alg:xz_schematic} does not negatively impact the learning trajectory.
 Algorithm~\ref{alg:xz_schematic} achieves test accuracy parity with standard Backpropagation (BP), reaching a peak of roughly $93\%$.
-This indicates that the discrete-time saddle-point dynamics successfully approximate the learning signal of the ideal gradient.
+This indicates that the discrete-time dynamics successfully approximate the learning signal of the ideal gradient.

 \textbf{Gradient Fidelity and Dynamics.} Beyond generalization accuracy, we analyze the internal mechanics of the method.
-Figure~\ref{fig:main_results} corroborates our core theoretical claims: \begin{itemize}[leftmargin=*] \item \textbf{Precision (left panel):} The algorithm recovers the true gradient parameters with high accuracy, as indicated by the low global relative error.
-As detailed in Appendix \ref{app:norm}, this residual error is driven almost entirely by a mismatch in Euclidean norms rather than directional deviation.
-In fact, we will see the directional misalignment is negligible, remaining barely indistinguishable from machine precision. \item \textbf{Convergence Speed (central Panel):} We observe a direct relationship between step size and relaxation efficiency.
-As the step size $\eta \to 1$, the number of required relaxation steps collapses toward the theoretical lower bound of $2L=18$ (twice the network depth). \item \textbf{Alignment (right panel):} Layer-wise analysis reveals high-fidelity alignment across all layers.
-To visualize deviations, we plot the log-misalignment $\log_{10}(1 - \cos \theta)$.
-The heatmap demonstrates that errors generally hover near the IEEE 754 Float32 machine precision limit ($\approx 10^{-7}$), making the physical relaxation basically indistinguishable from the symbolic algorithm for most practical purposes.
-Additional details can be found in \ref{app:layer_cos}. \end{itemize}
+Figure~\ref{fig:main_results} corroborates our core theoretical claims along three axes. \emph{Precision} (left panel): the algorithm recovers the true gradient with low global relative error, almost entirely driven by a mismatch in Euclidean norm rather than directional deviation (see Appendix~\ref{app:norm}). \emph{Convergence speed} (center panel): as $\eta \to 1$, the number of required relaxation steps collapses toward the theoretical lower bound $2L=18$ (twice the network depth). \emph{Alignment} (right panel): the layer-wise log-misalignment $\log_{10}(1-\cos\theta)$ hovers near the IEEE 754 Float32 machine precision limit ($\approx 10^{-7}$), making the physical relaxation effectively indistinguishable from the symbolic algorithm (further details in Appendix~\ref{app:layer_cos}).

 In sum, these results confirm that Algorithm~\ref{alg:xz_schematic} reliably recovers the exact gradients of standard backpropagation.
-This validates the central thesis that the relaxation process is not an approximation, but the faithful continuous-time generator of the discrete backpropagation update.
+This validates the central thesis that the physical relaxation process is not an approximation, but the faithful continuous-time generator of the discrete backpropagation update.
 Further experiments corroborating the accuracy of the method can be found in Appendix~\ref{sec:appendix_experiments}.